pinefoambath/pinefoambath/README.md

 * 🗞 Used Java and the Android Studio SDK to make the [Good News Mix](https://play.google.com/store/apps/details?id=com.rollmopsgames.guardianapp2020), an Android app that gives you a break from bad news.
 Available on the Google Play store.

-* 🍃 Started to build a [Java Spring Boot chat app](https://github.com/pinefoambath/demo) as well as a [Java Spring Boot cloud storage](https://github.com/pinefoambath/cloudstorage) application, to learn the Spring Boot framework (in progress).
+* 🍃 Built a [Java Spring Boot chat app](https://github.com/pinefoambath/demo) as well as a [Java Spring Boot cloud storage](https://github.com/pinefoambath/cloudstorage) application, to learn the Spring Boot framework (in progress).

 **👩‍🏫   Education**